noaione/yuusha-shoukan-ln/sources/v05/chapter2.md

 [Gueehhhh?!
 Li-Lilia-san, p-please calm down...]

-[WHY ARE YOU ALWAYS DOING THINGS THAT WOULD HURT MY STOMACH!!?!
-GEEZ, JUST OPEN UP A HOLE IN MY STOMACH, WILL YOU!!?!]
+[WHY ARE YOU ALWAYS DOING THINGS THAT WOULD HURT MY STOMACH?!
+GEEZ, JUST OPEN UP A HOLE IN MY STOMACH, WILL YOU?!]

 [It huwts, Li-Lilia-san...
 I give up, so pwease rewease me...]